medvendorhub/chrome-extension-a-day/quick-clinical-notes/README.md

 ## Privacy & Data

-Privacy is a core principle of this extension.
+Privacy-by-design.

 - No tracking
 - No analytics
 - No cloud sync
-- All notes are stored locally on your device
+- All notes remain on the user’s device

 ---

 ## Installation (Developer Mode)

-1. Open `chrome://extensions` in your browser
+1. Open `chrome://extensions`
-2. Enable **Developer Mode** (top-right corner)
+2. Enable **Developer Mode**
 3. Click **Load unpacked**
 4. Select the project folder

-The extension will now be available in your Chrome toolbar.

 ---